Point Lookout: a free weekly publication of Chaco Canyon Consulting

 For the Mars colony, we need detailed maps of enough terrain to select a settlement site.
 Are there any caves?
 Which parts of the Martian surface have enough water?
 To calculate power storage requirements, we need to know the frequency, intensity, and duration of dust storms.
 Dust storms present other problems as well, because the dust particles can affect mechanical equipment, and because they support electrical discharges — lightning.
 Therefore we need to know how to protect equipment from dust and lightning.
 We can conduct this research from Earth and from Mars orbit, to assist in planning.

 Working from the beginning is much easier when we have our pre-objectives in mind.
 They guide our thinking about the beginning.
 And so it goes, toggling back and forth between "left" and "right," until we can connect the beginning to the end.
 Voila!
 See you on Mars.
-First in this series Go to top Top Next issue: Performance Issues for Nonsupervisors Next Issue
+Tackling Hard Problems: I First issue in this series Go to top Top Next issue: Performance Issues for Nonsupervisors Next Issue

 52 Tips for Leaders of Project-Oriented OrganizationsAre your projects always (or almost always) late and over budget?
 Are your project teams plagued by turnover, burnout, and high defect rates?
 Turn your culture around.
 Read 52 Tips for Leaders of Project-Oriented Organizations, filled with tips and techniques for organizational leaders.
 Order Now!